Proposal for a quantum random number generator using coherent light an a non-classical observable: Quantum Random Number Generation based on Photon-Number parity measurements

 where $p_n$ are the $n$-photon probabilities.
 For a coherent state $\ket{\alpha}$, the expectation value of the parity operator is

 On the other hand, the expectation values of the even and odd projection operators with respect to a coherent state yield the probabilities

 In the limit of large $\bar{n}$ one has $\braket{\hat{\Pi}}_{\alpha}\to 0$ as seen from Eq.~\ref{eqn:6} and the probabilities $P_{e},\;P_{o} \to 1/2$ rapidly as $\bar{n}$ becomes large.
 In fact, the average photon number need not be very large at all.
 For example, for $\bar{n} = 6$, the probabilities become $P_{e}=P_{o}=1/2$ rounded to five decimal places.
-Recent work done by Maga\~na-Loaiza \textit{et al.} \cite{ref:Magana} has shown photon-number counting has been done up to six photons using transition edge sensors (TES), making such a scheme more experimentally accessible using current technologies (see remarks below).
 For $\bar{n}=16$, this is true when rounding to thirteen decimal places.
 Thus for even moderately large $\bar{n}$ the probabilities for detecting even or odd photon numbers are highly balanced.
 In other words, for large enough $\bar{n}$, there will be no bias in the outcomes of parity measurements.
 In contrast, generating random digits from single photons on a beam splitter depends on the ability to manufacture a perfect $50:50$ beam splitter. \\

-In the preceding we assumed the availability of a pure coherent state as provided by phase-stabilized.
+In the preceding we assumed the availability of a pure coherent state as provided by a phase-stabilized laser.
 But a statistical mixture of coherent states of identical amplitudes would suffice.
 Consider the phase-averaged coherent state \cite{ref:Allevi}

 where $r=|\alpha|=\sqrt{\bar{n}}$.
 It is easily shown

 which is identical to Eqn.~\ref{eqn:6}. \\

 This process will not work for any form of light.
 For example, thermal light is not a viable alternative to the use of coherent states (or mixtures of coherent states) for a parity-measurement based QRNG.
 Thermal light is described by the well known density operator \cite{ref:GerryBook}